 THRIVE Counseling Center.
-The University of Pikeville THRIVE Counseling Center offers students free, confidential mental health services by licensed mental health providers and is located directly off the Benefactor Plaza in the Record Memorial Building, Room 601.
+The University of Pikeville THRIVE Counseling Center offers students free, confidential mental health services by licensed mental health providers located in Record Memorial building and the Coal building.
 The THRIVE Center can be contacted at counseling@upike.edu or (606) 218-4357.